Palestinian Flag Solidarity with Palestine. We seek justice and peace, and strongly oppose all forms of injustice and genocide.

 ];

-// Set the locale to be used for the translation
+// Set the locale in Laravel

 flash()->success('The resource was created');